What is a small business sustainability strategy?

-We all realize the value in adopting sustainable practices in order to reduce our impact on the environment.
+We all realize the value of adopting sustainable practices in order to reduce our impact on the environment.
 While this typically inspires local shopping, vegan diets, and a few charitable donations, it can be difficult to perpetuate these habits when it comes to your small business and does so profitably.
 However, a 2015 Nielsen study found a rapidly growing percentage of consumers, from 51% of baby boomers, 75% of Millennials, and 72% of Generation Z, are willing to pay more to purchase from companies committed to social or environmental missions, making sustainability a highly profitable way to differentiate your small business.

 While it’s clear that there are expanding opportunities for sustainable businesses, few small business owners realize how to profitably integrate sustainable practices.
 Check out these 4 tips to start decreasing the environmental impact of your small business, while increasing consumer engagement, enhancing your company culture, and saving money.

 The first, most commonly utilized method of reducing the environmental impact of your small business is through the increased implementation of recycling.
 Perform an internal audit to evaluate how your small business can minimize its waste materials through all its business processes.
 To go beyond traditional recycling, your small business can reduce its hard-to-recycle waste by eliminating unsustainable options such as single-use coffee cups, or recycling with zero-waste programs.

 An additional way to reduce the impact of your small business is through purchasing second-hand goods like office equipment, furniture, and technology.
 Not only will this greatly reduce the carbon footprint of your workspace, but it also offers enormous savings for your small business.